Polprzewodnikowy/SummerCart64/docs/06_manufacturing_guidelines.md

 *`primer.py` threw error on `Bootloader -> SC64 FLASH` step*

-This issue can be attributed to incorrectly programmed FT232H EPPROM in first programming step.
-Check again in `FT_PROG` if device was configured properly.
-Once FPGA and microcontroller has been programmed successfully, `primer.py` script cannot be used again.
-Please use command `python3 sc64.py --update-firmware sc64_update_package.bin` to try programming bootloader again.
+This issue can be attributed to incorrectly programmed FT232H EEPROM in the first programming step.
+Check again in `FT_PROG` program if device was configured properly.
+Once FPGA and microcontroller has been programmed successfully `primer.py` script needs to be run in special mode.
+Please use command `python3 primer.py COMx sc64_update_package.bin --only-bootloader` to try programming bootloader again.